encukou/abi3/ISOLATE_STDLIB_MODULES.rst

 These issues will be added to the Devguide to help any future conversions.

-If another kind of issue is found, the module in questions should be unchanged until a solution is found and added to the Devguide, and already converted modules are checked and fixed.
+If another kind of issue is found, the module in question should be unchanged until a solution is found and added to the Devguide, and already converted modules are checked and fixed.

-Static types that do not need module state access and have no other reason to be converted should stay static.
+Static types that do not need module state access, and have no other reason to be converted, should stay static.

 Testing